mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

     name: str
 ```

-Both of these operations use the same `FragmentA` to represnt `TypeA`, but generated models didn't reflect that.
+Both of these operations use the same `FragmentA` to represent `TypeA`, but generated models didn't reflect that.

 To make working with fragments easier, in Ariadne Codegen 0.7 we are changing this behavior.
 Instead of unpacking fragments, we generate separate models from them and use those as mixins.
-Above operation will now result in 3 files being generated: `get_a.py`, `list_a.py` and `fragments.py`
+The above operation will now result in 3 files being generated: `get_a.py`, `list_a.py`, and `fragments.py`

 ```py
 # get_a.py